 Furniture manufacturers, too, are helping to make every square inch count, said Pat Bowling, spokeswoman for the American Home Furnishings Alliance in High Point, N.C.
 Modern pieces include end tables that double as file cabinets, coffee tables with adjustable heights to accommodate working at a computer or eating, and chests with docking stations for electronics.

 “Today’s furniture is multi-tasking furniture that can help you stay organized, stay connected and keep clutter at bay,” said Kim Shaver of Hooker Furniture in Martinsville, Va.
-“In versatile styles and silhouettes, these pieces fit any room ... and provide multiple functions in each room.”
+“In versatile styles and silhouettes, these pieces fit any room — from the kitchen to the bedroom and from the family room to the entry hall or foyer — and provide multiple functions in each room.”

-Nesting tables also help increase the functionality of a space, she said.
+Nesting tables — stacking tables of different sizes — also help increase the functionality of a space, she said.
 She often puts them on wheels so they can easily be rolled to another area of the room for another use.

 “Once home offices were the rage,” she said.
 Now, “it is not unusual to see living spaces where people eat, sleep, work and play games just for the sake of living in a city where one can walk to everything, including their office.”

 Frank Pitman of Frank Pitman Designs in Orange County, Calif., also has seen the trend.
 “There’s a lot of dual-purpose space happening,” he said.